Despite their convenience, there are drawbacks when it comes to relying on web applications for business processes.

 By taking the time to encrypt data, this ensures that they are difficult for hackers to make use of it for anything else unless they have encryption keys.

-This is an important step for corporations who are required to store data that is sensitive to prevent further problems from occurring.
+This is an important step for corporations that are required to store data that is sensitive to prevent further problems from occurring.